playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ![A click event bubbling to the top of the document](./event_bubbling.png)

-We can demonstrate this inside of our frameworks.
+We can demonstrate this inside our frameworks.

 <!-- tabs:start -->